Table of Contents

 - What are the essential work stations that you need?

 - Do you have enough space in your warehouse layout design for all your employees to work comfortably?

 Oftentimes, creating one-way workflow is the most efficient way to set up warehouse work stations.
 A simple one-way flow helps to ensure safety and eliminate congestion in the warehouse.

 Once you determine how to set up different work stations, you can create paths with signs or floor tape to provide clear direction for your staff.

-3. Optimize for storage
+3. Optimise for storage

 Reorganizing routes or zones, or even an entire warehouse, can seem like a daunting and time-consuming project.
-You will need to determine how to best store inventory to optimize carrying costs, move large amounts of inventory to different locations, and make sure its done correctly so it doesn’t cause any issues during the picking process.
+You will need to determine how to best store inventory to optimise carrying costs, move large amounts of inventory to different locations, and make sure its done correctly so it doesn’t cause any issues during the picking process.

 4. Implement a warehouse management system